Team846/sbt-frc/README.md

 # sbt-frc
-Build your First Robotics Competition robot code with [SBT](http://www.scala-sbt.org/)!
+Build your FIRST Robotics Competition robot code with [SBT](http://www.scala-sbt.org/)!

 ## Features
 + Dependency Management!
 Use Maven/Ivy repositories to grab dependencies from across the internet!